 - Here's a video showing you all the steps.

-Transferring your domain name from Blue Host follows a very similar approach.
-Here’s a video showing you how to transfer out.
+Transferring your domain from Bluehost follows a very similar approach.

 What are Bluehost nameservers?

 Nameservers are specialized servers that handle requests from computers about the exact location of a domain name’s services.
-In laymen’s terms, think of it like a phone book.
-Before calling someone, you would take them time to look up their number in a phone book if you weren’t sure.
+In layman’s terms, think of it like a phone book.
+Before calling someone, you would take the time to look up their number in a phone book if you weren’t sure.
 That’s the logic used with nameservers.

 - Their default nameservers are:

 - ns1.bluehost.com (IP address 22.214.171.124)